pusher/buddha/README.md

 Configuration
 -------------

 A buddha configuration file consists of an array of jobs.
-Each job executes a set of commands and performs health checks after every command and before continuing to the next one.
-Currently implemented are HTTP, TCP and script health checks.
+Each job consists of a set of commands and health checks.
+Health checks performed before the command act as a precondition, failures here will skip to the next command.
+Health checks performed after the command act as validation, failures here will terminate the buddha run.

 Every health check is executed within a timed constraint, as noted below: